-With this strong organisational support behind, the way SMEs observe growth barriers or challenges change.
-The changing business environment, market needs, technological advances, Covid pandemic, Brexit, and anything that would be a challenge before can now be seen from the lens of opportunity.
-Such mindset change would then allow them to revise/re-strategise what growth means to their organisation under those particular circumstances and make conscious choices of strategies, partnerships, technologies and people.
+With these strong organisational support systems for mindset transformation, the way SMEs observe growth barriers or challenges changes to a more positive approach.
+The changing business environment, market needs, technological advances, the Covid-19 pandemic, Brexit, and anything that would be a challenge before can now be seen from the lens of opportunity.
+Such mindset change would allow them to revise and re-strategise what growth means to their organisation under those particular circumstances and make conscious choices of strategies, partnerships, technologies and people.
 Hence, mindset transformation goes beyond the cognitive styles entrepreneurs display, e.g. analytic versus holistic (Sadler-Smith et al. 2003) or adaptor versus innovator (Kirton, 1989), which is an entrepreneur's inherent way of gathering, organising and processing information to solve problems and make decisions (Sadler-Smith and Badger, 1998).
-It is also not similar to the concepts of entrepreneurial orientation or entrepreneurial leadership, where the focus is solely on the entrepreneur/owner manager. mindset transformation is not confined to one critical resource, the entrepreneur/owner manager, but preferably to the whole organisation.
+It is also not like the concepts of entrepreneurial orientation or entrepreneurial leadership, where the focus is solely on the entrepreneur/owner manager.
+Mindset transformation is not confined to one critical resource, the entrepreneur/owner manager, but to the whole organisation.

-Having said that, one of the biggest barriers for SMEs still tends to be the confinement of entrepreneurs/SME owner managers to one state of mind or defensive reasoning mindset (Arygris 2004), namely the well-known 'busy fool syndrome'.
-This cognitive style mainly serves as the pretext for the overwhelming day-to-day operations that the SME managers hardly find the time to direct their attention to growing their business.
-Our research findings suggest that having longer than usual average working hours and exceeding overtime do not prove to be efficient, as declining firms provide us the evidence.
-Changing from this state to another requires mindset change towards a more open mindset, for instance, to collaborate with others, delegate roles and responsibilities and systematise management, all of which lead to higher productivity with significant implications for strategy development and human resource management, as explained below.
+Having said this, one of the biggest barriers for SMEs still tends to be the confinement of entrepreneurs/SME owner managers to one state of mind or defensive reasoning mindset (Arygris 2004), namely the well-known 'busy fool syndrome'.
+This cognitive style often serves as the pretext for the overwhelming day-to-day operations where SME managers hardly find the time to direct their attention to growing their business.
+Working greater hours to compensate for this is also not the way to solve the problem.
+Our research findings suggest that having longer than usual working hours and excessive overtime do not prove to be efficient and are associated with declining rather than growing firms.
+Changing from this 'busy fool' state to 'strategic leader' state requires mindset change towards a more open mindset, for instance, to collaborate with others, delegate roles and responsibilities and systematise management, all of which lead to higher productivity with significant implications for strategy development and human resource management, as explained below.

-First, managers need to learn not to accommodate short-term targets over planning for growth in the long term.
-Favouring short-term achievements, solutions and returns stems from the lack of confidence of the owner managers in managing more work than the current workload they are buried under.
-Their mindset is shaped by their sole importance for business decisions, and they are afraid to move to business stages where they might lose control.
-Nurturing one's business alone from early on turns into a disadvantage once the business has room to grow, more precisely blinding owner managers to the inherent potential in their employees, which with the right investments in human resources and technological improvements can turn into a competitive advantage of their business.
-Planning for long-term growth requires mobilising today's scarce resources for a long term goal and making investments today for the long term, none of which will bring visible returns in the short term.
+First, managers need to learn to prioritise planning for growth in the long term rather than ad hoc reactions in the short-term.
+Favouring short-term achievements, solutions and returns often stems from lack of confidence or ability of the owner managers in strategising especially when buried under the current workload.
+Their mindset is shaped by reactionary business decisions, and fear of transitions to business stages where they feel they might lose control.
+What was once a strength in nurturing one's business alone in the early stages can turn into a disadvantage once the business has room to grow.
+More precisely, often blinding owner managers to the inherent potential in their employees, which with the right investments in human resources and technological improvements can be turned into a competitive advantage.
+Planning for long-term growth requires mobilising today's scarce resources and making investments for the long term, many of which may not show visible returns in the short term.